-The sun is a disk of silver in the slate colored sky.
+The Great god Sol sits like a disk of silver in the slate-colored sky.
 The air is cold and filled with the beating drum of ceremony.
-The drum is beat by a small female with a calf by her feet.
-She wears the ornaments of a tribe shaman.
+A small-boned female beats a doe-skinned drum.
+A mewing calf sits by her feet.
+She wears the ornaments of tribe shaman, sparrow bones pierced through her septum, small pearlesque shells dangling in garlands around her neck and wrists.

 A small band of twenty Red Minotaur circle a ceremonial fighting pit.
 More minotaur would have enjoyed this pit fight, but this is all that remains of their clan.
 Only a mile or so away is a smoking village not more than two years old with the bodies of seventy fallen minotaur warriors piled on a brightly burning pyre.